mb-008/shorty/README.md

-# shorty
+# slashy

-**shorty** is a modern URL shortener with support for custom domains.
+**slashyy** is a modern URL shortener with support for custom domains.
 Shorten URLs & view the click rate statistics.

 ## Setup